 Call (305) 667-1036 and ask for the Intake Department.
 We will be happy to assist you.

-No person shall, on the basis of race, color, religion, national origin, sex, age or disability be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any Fellowship House program.
+No person shall, on the basis of race, color, religion, sex, national origin, ethnicity, gender identity, sexual orientation, marital status, genetic information, age or disability be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any Fellowship House program.
 Fellowship House will provide appropriate auxiliary aids to members or potential members with disabilities or limited English proficiencies as requested.

 Free and Reduced-Price Policy